Edward5hen/containers-ansible/README.md

 $img_fn should be replaced to internal brew page.

-$rhelVR should be replated to version.release.
+$rhelVR should be replaced to version.release.

 |**Playbook Name**|**Platform**|**Errata Task**|
 |---|---|---|